Gloria Vanderbilt: Fashion

+Paul Schutzer, Thomas Iannaccone, Ron Galella and Jack Robinson.

 Fraud trial

 In the 1980s, Vanderbilt accused her former partners in GV Ltd. and her lawyer of fraud.
 After a lengthy trial (during which time the lawyer died), Vanderbilt won and was awarded nearly $1.7 million, but the money was never recovered.

 She was also awarded $300,000 by the New York City Bar Association.
-Vanderbilt also owed millions of dollars in back taxes, since the lawyer had never paid the IRS, and she was forced to sell her Southampton, New York and Upper East Side homes.
+Vanderbilt also owed millions of dollars in back taxes, since the lawyer had never paid the IRS, and she was forced to sell her Southampton, New York, and Upper East Side homes.

+The brand's current parent company Nine West Holdings filed for bankruptcy in 2018.

 Art

 Vanderbilt studied art at the Art Students League of New York.
 She became known for her artwork, with one-woman exhibitions held of her oil paintings, watercolors, and pastels.
 Her first exhibition was held in 1948.
 This artwork was adapted and licensed, starting about 1968, by Hallmark Cards and by Bloomcraft (a textile manufacturer), and Vanderbilt began designing specifically for linen, pottery, and glassware.

 In 2001, Vanderbilt returned to art and opened her first art exhibition, "Dream Boxes", at the Southern Vermont Arts Center in Manchester; it was a critical success.
 She launched another exhibition of 35 paintings at the Arts Center in 2007.
 Two years later, Vanderbilt returned to the Arts Center as a panelist at its Annual Fall Show Exhibition, signing copies of her latest novel, Obsession: An Erotic Tale.

 When Vanderbilt celebrated her 90th birthday on February 20, 2014, a collection of her drawings, paintings and collages was placed on display in the 1stdibs Gallery at New York Design Center in New York City, in an exhibit called "The Left Hand Is The Dreamer".